IImoses/IM2-SALES-PROJECT/README.md

 # IM2 Sales Performance Dashboard

-This repository contains a data analysis project focused on sales performance, using **SQL** for data exploration and **Power BI** for data visualization.
+This repository contains a data analysis project focused on sales performance, using **SQL Server** for data exploration and **Power BI** for data visualization.
 The project aims to showcase key insights into total revenue, sales by region, customer, product category, and shipping mode.
 The analysis explores the relationships between these elements to provide a comprehensive view of the business’s sales performance.

 ## Project Overview